Xylocopa aerata: Conservation

 Habitat clearing and large, intense bushfires led to extinction in some areas.
 The last green carpenter bee seen in Victoria was in December 1938 in the Grampians, not long before the Black Friday fires of January 1939.
 Fire destroys the dead wood the bee needs for nesting, and the flowers which it needs all the time.

 In 2007 a huge fire destroyed much of the vegetation in Flinders Chase National Park on Kangaroo Island, but left dry grass-tree stalks in the adjacent areas which were colonised by the bees.
 Conservationists also developed artificial nesting stalks to support the bee population until new banksia became available, which were placed in the fire-affected areas where the bee still occurred.
-Almost 300 female carpenter bees used the artificial stalks to raise their young, until disaster struck in the 2019-2020 bushfire season in Australia.
+Almost 300 female carpenter bees used the artificial stalks to raise their young, until disaster struck in the 2019–20 Australian bushfire season.
 Not only were the areas of the artificial stalks destroyed, but much of the old banksia habitat on Kangaroo Island, and the NSW fires destroyed large areas of habitat there too.